ESGdevteam/esgcoin/README.md

 ## Prerequisites (All Platforms)

-**NOTE: `burst.sh` is now deprecated and is not included on this release.**
+**NOTE: `amz.sh` is now deprecated and will not be included with the next release.**

-### Java 8 (Recommended) or higher
+### Java 8 (Required)

-You need Java 8 (recommended) or higher installed.
-To check your java version, run `java -version`.
+You need Java 8 installed.
+To check if it is, run `java -version`.
 You should get an output similar to the following:

 ```text
 java version "1.8.0_181"